yinliangze/yogar-cbmc-binary/README.md

 where  <inputfile>  is the filename to be verified.

-The counterexample will also be written in counterexample.witness.
+The counterexample will also be written in "witness.graphml".

 To run Yogar-CBMC for SV-COMP benchmark, use the following command-line from this directory: